logicly-au/pmhc-mds-spec-amhc/table/episode/end-date.rst

 *Intake Context*

-In the HeadtoHelp intake context, the Episode End Date must be recorded as the date when the referral is sent to the clinic.
+In the AMHC intake context, the Episode End Date must be recorded as the date when the referral is sent to the clinic.

 *Both Intake and Hub Contexts*